Guides

 Cyberpunk 2077: Ray Tracing Benchmarks

-Increasing the resolution to 1440p slightly improves the placing of the AMD cards, but it’s nowhere near enough.
+Increasing the resolution to 1440p slightly improves the placement of the AMD cards, but it’s still far from presentable.
 The RX 7900 XTX, the fastest Radeon, manages to beat the RTX 4070 but is considerably slower than the 4080 Super.

 Cyberpunk 2077: Ray Tracing Benchmarks